datanav/docs/technical/tidsbanken-superoffice.rst

 Tidsbanken Ansatt to Superoffice Person
 ---------------------------------------
-Before any synchronization can take place, a link between a Tidsbanken Ansatt and a Superoffice Person must be established.
+Every Tidsbanken Ansatt will be synchronized with a Superoffice Person.

+If a matching Superoffice Person already exists, the Tidsbanken Ansatt will be merged with the existing one.
+If no matching Superoffice Person is found, a new Superoffice Person will be created.

 A Tidsbanken Ansatt will merge with a Superoffice Person if one of the following property combinations match: